jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 You hopefully noticed that this program introduces another new concept; line 3 includes another usage statement: `use strict;` (in addition to `use warnings;`).
 Up till now we have ended each line of Perl code with a semi-colon, but there are times when it is simpler to put two lines of Perl code into one line in an editor.
 Perl will still treat these as two separate lines of code.

-Telling Perl to `use strict` means that Perl will insist your script is written in a certain way which is widely considered to be a â€˜betterâ€™ way of writing code.
+Telling Perl to `use strict` means that Perl will insist your script is written in a certain way which is widely considered to be a 'better' way of writing code.
 At this point it is not important to go into the details of what exactly `use strict` is doing.
 Just accept our word that including a `use strict; use warnings;` line in every script that you write is a good thing to do (we will return to these issues later).

 #### Task 3.2 [P3.2]
 Now try running the script.
 You should hopefully see the following errors: